IBC-Media/Grant-Akash/README.md

 4. rustc and cargo ( for rust and cargo configuration follow : 'https://docs.substrate.io/install/windows/' )

 ## How to run

-1. Clone the repo using
+1. First Install WSL then install rustc and cargo in wsl  follow : 'https://docs.substrate.io/install/linux/' then in wsl Clone the repo using
 ```
 git clone https://github.com/IBC-Media/Grant-Akash.git
 ```